 Like last summer, the National Park Service will be offering a limited number of permits for private vehicles to drive to the Teklanika Rest Area at Mile 30.
 These permits will be available between May 20th and September 16th, and reservations will be available starting April 20th on Recreation.gov.

 If you’re going to try and go for one of these permits, be sure to brush up on the rules for vehicles on Denali Park Road so you understand whether your vehicle will be allowed.

 The other way I sometimes mention that people can visit Denali is by winning a permit in the Denali Lottery.
 This is an annual lottery that allows a set number of private vehicles to enter the park on each of four days in September.

 The dates for the 2021 lottery have not yet been announced, but it usually occurs on the third week in September.

 If you win a lottery permit, you’ll be given a specific day your vehicle can enter Denali National Park.
 You’ll only be able to visit on that day, though I’ve heard rumors of people swapping permits among winners.

 To enter to win a lottery permit, you have to enter on Recreation.gov.
-The entry dates for the Denali Lottery are June 1-30, 2020.
-If you miss this window, you won’t be able to enter the lottery later.
+The entry dates for the 2021 Denali Lottery have also not been announced yet.
+I’ll update this post as soon as that info is available.